-There is little, if any, decent accomodation along the southern section so you either have to be prepared to rough it or make it a long day's driving between Damaraland and Swakopmund.
+There is little, if any, decent accommodation along the southern section so you either have to be prepared to rough it or make it a long day’s driving between Damaraland and Swakopmund.

 The northern section of the Skeleton Coast is the wildest and most awe-inspiring area of the country.
 Getting into this area is not easy or cheap as the only access is by air, however the result is a truly rewarding and life-enhancing experience.
 We could not recommend anywhere more highly.

 There are two outstanding lodges – Skeleton Coast Camp and Serra Cafema – which we would rank amongst the very best experiences in Africa.

 A more basic and lower cost option is the Skeleton Research Camp.